z-siddiqi/alpaca-market-agent/docs/architecture.md

 reconciles broker state until the session ends.
 Its separate image copies only `src/risk_watcher` and installs HTTP and Firestore runtime dependencies.

-The Python service exposes an HTTP generation endpoint and listens on the platform-provided `PORT`, making it suitable for Cloud Run.
-Firestore stores one immutable narrative document per trading date and will later hold decisions, order events, leases, and current runtime state.
+The Python service exposes HTTP endpoints and listens on the platform-provided `PORT`, making it suitable for Cloud Run.
+Firestore stores narratives, decisions, trade plans, policy, fills, and the position watcher's runtime lease.

 The `decisions` collection is heterogeneous.
 Most documents are `DecisionRecord`s written by `DecisionStore.put()`.
 A scheduled tick that never produced one is